Cart

 The information in the table above also goes for any derived stitch instructions, like crocheting multiple stitches together.
 A US pattern will use 'sc2tog' while the UK equivalent would be 'dc2tog'.

-How do I know if a pattern is written in US or UK terms?
+How do I know if a pattern is written in US crochet terms or UK crochet terms?

 Normally, the pattern specifies whether it's written in US or UK terms.
 You can find this information either in the stitch abbreviations, the general description or in the pattern notes.
 In the rare instance that you do not have this information, you can discern between the two terminologies this way:

-I hope these tips help you to easily recognise the language your pattern is written in.
+I hope these tips give you a starting point to help you to easily recognise the language your pattern is written in.
 And when in doubt, you can always try to get in touch with the designer or publicist.
-If you have any extra tips, feel free to leave a comment below and help your fellow crocheters out!
+If you have any extra tips, feel free to leave a comment below and help your fellow crocheters out.

 :Amount:x :Name: :Price: